sineshashi/CRUD/README.md

     Other commands:
     python manage.py {
-        'runtests: To run all the tests at once \n' 'testpost: Tests post method with the default data \n' 'testlist: Tests the list method \n'
+        'runserver --debug : To run server in debug mode. \n' 'runtests: To run all the tests at once \n' 'testpost: Tests post method with the default data \n' 'testlist: Tests the list method \n'